Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 What is Insulin Resistance?

-You have insulin resistance if your body is unable to respond to and use the insulin that your body produced.
+You have insulin resistance if your body is unable to respond to and use the insulin that your body produces.
 Your muscles, fat, and liver can’t respond appropriately to the insulin and are unable to easily absorb glucose from your blood.
 As a result, your pancreas ends up producing an increased amount of insulin to assist glucose to enter your cells.
 By trying to make enough insulin to overcome your body’s weak response to insulin, your body is aiming to keep your blood glucose levels at a healthy range (2).

 However, the beta cells in your pancreas may not be able to keep up with the excessively high insulin demand.
 As a result, excess glucose builds up in your bloodstream.
 This may lead to more serious health issues including prediabetes and type 2 diabetes.
 Insulin resistance can exist without symptoms for years, and some symptoms may be confused with other health issues.
 Some people may go for years without knowing they have insulin resistance (2).